invinst/CPDBv2_frontend/docs/css-development-guide.md

 ### Use PureCSS Responsive Grids

 When only layout change and you never have to touch media queries you can use this pattern.
-Just use class names such as `pure-u-mo-*`, `pure-u-ta-*`, `pure-u-de-*` (Note that it's different from PureCSS's default responsive grid classes) to specify device specific column width.
+Just use class names such as `pure-u-mo-*`, `pure-u-ta-*`, `pure-u-de-*` (custom created classes to support our own screen size break points) to specify device specific column width.

 ```javascript
 import React from 'react';